 In order to examine and evaluate the degree of acceptability of a Recommendation the following method is proposed for consideration, where necessary:

 The chair and/or vice chairs should establish a time frame for discussion about a particular issue.
 If that time frame expires and new issues are still being raised, the chair and/or vice chairs may extend the time frame for discussion, as the case may be.
-The above-mentioned time frame(s) should be clearly included in the summary of the discussions
+The above-mentioned time frame(s) should be clearly included in the summary of the discussions.

 After the group has discussed an issue exhaustively for all issues to have been raised, understood and discussed, the chair and/or vice chairs make an evaluation of the designation and publish it for the group with a clear timescale to review.
-In establishing timescale, account should be taken of the related community discussion needed
+In establishing timescale, account should be taken of the related community discussion needed.

-If any justified objection is raised concerning the designation, the chair and/or co-chairs should reevaluate and possibly publish an updated evaluation.
+If any justified objection is raised concerning the designation, the chair and/or vice-chairs should reevaluate and possibly publish an updated evaluation.

-In rare and/ or exceptional cases, the chair and/or vice-chairs may choose to conduct a poll in order to evaluate a designation.
-Polls should include qualitative questions to the extent possible; that is, they should require participants to explain their reasoning and should not only be used to obtain a quantitative assessment of opinions.
-Some of the reasons for using a poll might be:

-A decision needs to be reached within a time frame that does not allow for the natural process of further iteration and settling on a designation to occur.

-It becomes obvious after sufficient discussion time that it is impossible to arrive at a recommendation designation.

 Recommendation calls should always be available to the entire ICG and, for this reason, should be published on the designated mailing list to ensure that all ICG members have the opportunity to fully participate in the process.
 It is the role of the chair, in full consultation and collaboration with vice chairs, to designate that a recommendation has been achieved and to announce this designation to the ICG.
 Members of the ICG should be given the opportunity to raise objections to the designation done by the chair as part of the discussion, per the methodology outlined above.